jpbueno/dynamo/README.md

 ## 🙋 Questions?

-If you have questions during preparation:
+If you have questions during the workshop:
+1. Ask your instructor or workshop facilitator
-1. Check the troubleshooting section in `DYNAMO_WORKSHOP_GUIDE.md`
+2. Check the troubleshooting section in `DYNAMO_WORKSHOP_GUIDE.md`
-2. Review the quick reference in `QUICK_REFERENCE.md`
+3. Review the quick reference in `QUICK_REFERENCE.md`
-3. Run `./check-dynamo-health.sh` to diagnose issues
+4. Run `./check-dynamo-health.sh` to diagnose issues
-4. Reach out to your workshop instructor
+5. Collaborate with other participants

 Happy learning! 📚